wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-administrative-roles-microsoft-365/includes/4-assign-admin-roles-to-users.md

 In Microsoft 365, administrator roles are used to assign specific administrative functions to users.
 Each admin role maps to common business functions and gives people permissions to do specific tasks in the Microsoft 365 admin center.
 Admin roles can be managed in Microsoft 365 using the Microsoft 365 admin center or Windows PowerShell.

 Individual service administrators can administer their services on the highest level, while the Global admin role simply includes all these service admin roles.
-This relationship is shown in the following diagram.<br>
+This relationship is shown in the following diagram.

 > [!NOTE]
 > All service admin roles are included in the Global admin role, not just the four service admin roles shown here.
 The following diagram illustrates the relationship between the service admin roles and the Global admin role.